LineFlowDP/LineFlowDP/README.md

 ### Getting Java Source Files

-Run the **"Extract Java source code.py"** file to get the Java source code in csv files, the Java source code will be saved in the `sourcecode/` folder.
+Run the following command to get the Java source code in csv files, the Java source code will be saved in the `sourcecode/` folder.

+		python Extract Java source code.py

 ### Extracting Program Dependency Graphs